silicium14/peertube_index/README.md

 - Make deploy not failing on container deletion if a container does not exists
 - Use Hackney instead of httpc (waiting for https://github.com/PSPDFKit-labs/bypass/issues/75)
 - Figure why httpc truncates response in some cases or change http client
-- More automated Instance API non regression tests: use our own instance?
+- Instance scanner non regression tests with a cassette that replays a real payload in tests
 - Add an end to end test
 - Scan multiple instances concurrently
 - Use document type from Elasticsearch library?